HazyResearch/manifest/README.md

 If you have a custom model you trained, pass the model path to `--model_name_or_path`.

-To help load larger models, we also support using `parallelize()` from HF, [accelerate](https://huggingface.co/docs/accelerate/index), and [bitsandbytes](https://github.com/TimDettmers/bitsandbytes).
-You will need to install these packages first.
+To help load larger models, we also support using `parallelize()` from HF, [accelerate](https://huggingface.co/docs/accelerate/index), [bitsandbytes](https://github.com/TimDettmers/bitsandbytes), and [deepspeed](https://github.com/microsoft/DeepSpeed).
+You will need to install these packages first via `pip install manifest-ml[api]`.
 We list the commands to load larger models below.

 * T0pp
 ```bash